What is market volatility?

 However, both standard deviation and beta are measures of volatility, but not the risk of an investment’s cash flows or a company’s fundamental business risk.

-In addition, some market watchers use the CBOE Volatility Index (VIX), popularly known as the “fear index,” as an indicator of overall market volatility, though it’s tracking a different kind of volatility.
+In addition, some market watchers use the CBOE Volatility Index (VIX), popularly known as the “fear index,” to gauge overall market volatility, though it’s tracking a different kind of volatility.
 The VIX measures the expected fluctuation for the S&P 500 Index, based on the implied volatility of near-term S&P 500 index options.

 The VIX is calculated from an average of the cost of those options, and its calculation is one of the most closely watched indicators to predict future market volatility.
-The VIX is based on a weighted average of the option prices of the broad S&P 500 index, which is based on the average of the stock prices of the approximately 500 members of the index.
+The VIX is based on a weighted average of the option prices of the broad S&P 500 index, which is based on the average of the stock prices of the 500 largest companies in the U.S.

 How market volatility affects investors

-• Short-term decisions: To cut losses, many investors sell due to volatility, meaning they’ll be unable to earn the market’s returns.
+- Short-term decisions: To cut losses, many investors sell, so they’ll be unable to enjoy the market’s returns.
 They may be unable to buy back into the market at a lower price, meaning they may be “selling low and buying high.”

 But there are ways to help get through a volatile period, such as managing your temperament:

-• Stay in it to win it: The worst way to get through a market downturn is to panic and sell.
+- Stay in it to win it: The worst way to get through a market downturn is to panic and sell.
 And if you sell, you’re unlikely to buy stocks at a good price.
-You should always have equities in your portfolio, and you can reallocate your finances if you need to.

-• Keep a diversified portfolio: A diversified portfolio, with both stocks and bonds, tends to be less volatile than the stock market as a whole.
-So you may be able to sleep easier.
+- Keep a diversified portfolio: A diversified portfolio, with both stocks and bonds, tends to be less volatile than the stock market as a whole.